Chargeback Analyst

 Unfortunately, reality is far from the ideal.

 Merchants always have to look for new, more innovative ways to meet consumer demand.
 At the same time, they have to protect their businesses from chargebacks, which present a growing threat to the online marketplace.
-This challenge calls for specialized knowledge.
+This challenge calls for specialized knowledge, and that’s where a chargeback analyst comes in.

 What is a Chargeback Analyst?